mmaraja/bastardsdogwear/plugins/popup-anything-on-click/readme.txt

 = 1.7.6 (06, July 2020) =
 * [*] Added a 5px border-radius for the button for better look.
-* [*] Regular pluign maintenance.
+* [*] Regular plugin maintenance.
 Updated readme file.
-Tested plugin some more populor themes.
+Tested plugin some more popular themes.

 = 1.7.5 (22, May 2020) =
-* [*] Regular pluign maintenance.
+* [*] Regular plugin maintenance.
 Updated readme file.
 Tested plugin some more popular themes.

 = 1.7.4 (02, March 2020) =
-* [*] Fix - Resolved some PHP warning when popup image not choosen for link type 'Image'.
+* [*] Fix - Resolved some PHP warning when popup image not chosen for link type 'Image'.

 = 1.7.3 (25, Feb 2020) =
 * [*] Fixed popup width issue in mobile (screen size < 480px).